 We have advised Newmark that we currently expect to pursue a distribution, or spin-off, to our stockholders of all of the Class A and Class B shares of Newmark common stock that we then own in a manner that is intended to qualify as generally tax-free for U.S. federal income tax purposes.
-As currently contemplated, shares of Newmark Class A common stock held by us would be distributed to the holders of shares of our Class A common stock, and shares of Newmark Class B common stock held by us would be distributed to the holders of shares of our Class B common stock (which are currently Cantor and another entity controlled by Mr. Lutnick).
+As currently contemplated, shares of Newmark Class A common stock held by us would be distributed to the holders of shares of our Class B common stock, and shares of Newmark Class B common stock held by us would be distributed to the holders of shares of our Class B common stock (which are currently Cantor and another entity controlled by Mr. Lutnick).
+Although the spin-off is subject to certain conditions, BGC Partners has advised that it expects to announce the record date for the distribution shortly after the completion of Newmark's refinancing of debt owed to BGC Partners, which was successfully completed on November 6, 2018.
+BGC Partners expects to complete the spin-off in a reasonable time thereafter, but no later than the end of 2018.
 The determination of whether, when and how to proceed with any such distribution is entirely within the discretion of BGC.

-To account for potential changes in the number of shares of Class A common stock and Class B common stock of BGC and Newmark between the Newmark IPO and the spin-off, and to ensure that the spin-off (if it occurs) is pro rata to the stockholders of BGC, immediately prior to the spin-off, BGC will convert any shares of Class B common stock beneficially owned by BGC into shares of Newmark Class A common stock, or exchange any shares of Newmark Class A common stock beneficially owned by BGC Partners for shares of Newmark Class B common stock, so that the ratio of shares of Newmark Class B common stock held by BGC to the shares of Newmark Class A common stock held by BGC to the shares of Newmark Class A common stock to the shares of outstanding BGC Class A common stock, in each case as of the record date of the spin-off.
+To account for potential changes in the number of shares of Class A common stock and Class B common stock of BGC and Newmark between the Newmark IPO and the spin-off, and to ensure that the spin-off (if it occurs) is pro rata to the stockholders of BGC, immediately prior to the spin-off, BGC will convert any shares of Class B common stock beneficially owned by BGC into shares of Newmark Class A common stock, or exchange any shares of Newmark Class B common stock beneficially owned by BGC Partners for shares of Newmark Class B common stock, so that the ratio of shares of Newmark Class B common stock held by BGC to the shares of Newmark Class A common stock held by BGC, in each case as of immediately prior to the spin-off, equals the ratio of shares of outstanding BGC Class B common stock to the shares of outstanding BGC Class A common stock, in each case as of the record date of the spin-off.